litmuschaos/litmus-docs/website/docs/litmusctl/installation.md

 ---

-The Litmuschaos command-line tool, litmusctl, allows you to manage litmuschaos's agent plane.
-You can use litmusctl to create agents, project, and manage multiple litmuschaos accounts.
+The Litmuschaos command-line tool, litmusctl, allows you to manage litmuschaos's chaos delegate plane.
+You can use litmusctl to create chaos delegates, project, and manage multiple litmuschaos accounts.

 ## Prerequisites

 Litmusctl CLI requires the following things:

-- **kubeconfig** - litmusctl needs the kubeconfig of the k8s cluster where we need to connect litmus agents.
+- **kubeconfig** - litmusctl needs the kubeconfig of the k8s cluster where we need to connect litmus chaos delegates.
 The CLI currently uses the default path of kubeconfig i.e. `~/.kube/config`.
 - **kubectl** - litmusctl is using kubectl under the hood to apply the manifest.
   > To install kubectl, follow: [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)